nicksavill/kDNA-annotation/README.md

 Identify cassettes and label them with `identify_cassettes()`.

-Cassettes are automatically identifed using the scoring vectors from Step 9.
+Cassettes are automatically identified using the scoring vectors from Step 9.
 The difficult part is assigning cassette labels to each cassette because the positions of cassettes can be quite variable between minicircles.

 The function plots a histogram of the 5' ends of the forward repeats.
 The aim is to assign each cassette a label (e.g., I, II, III, etc) based on its position on it's minicircle.
 The config file has a dictionary parameter `cassette labels and limits` that requires the user to define a label and a closed set of positions on the minicircle.
 For example,